“Looking at the bigger picture is really important.” Theo Paphitis helps a perfectionist under pressure in this film.

 Resources suitable for use with children at Early Years Foundation Stage (EYFS).

-Mathematician and comedian Matt Parker explores important topics for students studying GCSE maths.
+Mathematician and comedian Matt Parker explores revision topics for students studying GCSE maths.

 Key scenes from Romeo and Juliet are explored by actors and directors from the Royal Shakespeare Company.